olenirwing/maphopper/README.md

   If the mapper can't find a color for the given polygon in your passed array of colors, the default color will be `#ff0000`(red)

 #### Important: (contours_minutes)
 There is no direct way to tell GH in which time intervals you want a polygon to be calculated.
 You can only pass the number of `buckets`.
-The contours_minutes property of the Mapbox Response is calculated by the proxy under the assumption that at GH the calculation is proportional.
+The contours_minutes property of the Mapbox Response is calculated by the mapper under the assumption that at GH the calculation is proportional.

 ##### Example:
 passed parameters: `time_limit=400`, `buckets=4`
 returns polygons with time limits of: 100, 200, 300, 400

-### Example Request:
+### Example Request
 `http://localhost:3000/api/1/isochrone?point=51.131108,12.414551&key=[GH_ACCESSKEY]&debug=true&time_limit=600&buckets=4`